N0ury/ImapNote2/README.md

 Android and it is the first that I found that both worked and did something useful to me.

-So far the principal changes are the addition of comments and conversion of many stringly typed variables and fields to specific types together with the introduction of the Security enum that encapsulates the specification and naming of the security types (None,
+Initially the principal changes are the addition of comments and conversion of many stringly typed variables and fields to specific types together with the introduction of the Security enum that encapsulates the specification and naming of the security types (None,